codingphun/aws-serverless-workshop/DevOps/1_ServerlessApplicationModel/README.md

 #### Prerequisites

 Running Serverless projects and functions locally with SAM Local requires Docker to be installed and running.
 SAM Local will use the `DOCKER_HOST` environment variable to contact the docker daemon.
+Thankfully, AWS Cloud9 IDE is preconfigured with Docker so you are all set.
+However, if you are using other platforms, follow instructions below to install and configure Docker.

  - macOS: [Docker for Mac](https://store.docker.com/editions/community/docker-ce-desktop-mac)
  - Windows: [Docker Toolbox](https://download.docker.com/win/stable/DockerToolbox.exe)